ECO faculty and staff are committed to creating and sustaining mutually-beneficial partnerships.

 When do we need to decide to host an intern?

-Positions are posted in September for November-May internships, and in March for May-November internships.
+Positions are posted in September for October-May internships, and in February for April-December internships.

 ECO has several supports to maximize the benefit and reduce the burden of hosting an intern.

 1. ECO Community Partner Liaison